-No matter if it’s jelly like discharge or thick and sticky discharge, it’s common to experience vaginal discharge during various stages of your reproductive life.
+No matter if it’s thick clear jelly like discharge or slippery and sticky discharge, it’s common to experience vaginal discharge during your menstrual cycle and during your reproductive life.

 Vaginal discharge is fluid produced by glands in your cervix and vaginal wall.
 This fluid protects your tissues from injury and keeps the area clean and moist.

-Depending on your cycle and hormones, most women will experience increased clear discharge around ovulation.
+Depending on your cycle and hormones, most women will experience increased clear jelly like discharge around ovulation time.

 What does discharge look like when ovulating?

-When ovulating, the discharge looks clear and jelly like, similar to egg white.
+When ovulating, discharge usually looks clear, stringy and jelly like, similar to egg white.
+You might notice it in your underwear, or on toilet paper when you wipe.
 It helps sperm to travel up through your cervix, and fertilise the released egg.
-Observing fertile mucus has been found in studies to be quite an accurate indicator of ovulation.

 After ovulation your vaginal discharge will become dry and thin.
-This is due to estrogen decreasing.
+This is due to estrogen levels decreasing.

 However after ovulation you may notice jelly like discharge if conception has occurred.
 This is due to estrogen and progesterone rising.
 Your discharge will usually stay thick and jelly like.
 It might be clear or slightly white in colour.